S-unya/zero-context/src/content/blithering/RolesAndResponsibilities.md

 In our story, Jenny holds significant power through her comprehensive understanding of the project's context and goals.
 She controls what information James and Jay receive, which limits their ability to align their work with broader objectives.

-Had Jenny shared more context - explaining where logs ultimately needed to go and why - James and Jay might have adjusted their approach or even suggested better solutions based on their ground-level perspective.
-Additionally, this would give them a sense of ownership and purpose beyond the immediate task.
+Had Jenny shared more context, or adopted a more inclusive strategy - explaining where logs ultimately needed to go and why - James and Jay might have adjusted their approach or even suggested better solutions based on their ground-level perspective[^9].
+Additionally, this would give them a sense of psychological security, ownership and purpose beyond the immediate task.

 This simple example illustrates how information flows in organizations directly impact effectiveness, innovation, and team member satisfaction[^7].